Japanese Stir Fried Udon Noodles (Yaki Udon) Using Shio Koji

 • Marinate pork slices in shio koji for about 24 hours.
 This will soften the meat and bring out umami.

-• Let's prepare sauce.
+• Let's prepare the sauce.
 In a small bowl, add soy sauce, sake, water, and dashi powder.
 Mix well, and set aside.

 • Slice vegetables.